 If you don’t offer a wellness program, create other incentives to promote dental health:

-Delta Dental’s own BrushSmart™ program gives Delta Dental members access to discounts on popular oral care products and services such as Philips Sonicare, Oral‑B and quip toothbrushes.
-This free oral wellness program is designed to help your employees improve their oral care at home.
+Delta Dental’s own LifePerks program gives members unlimited access to discounts on oral care products, fitness, travel, groceries and more.
+LifePerks is designed to help your employees improve their oral care and overall health.
 All Delta Dental members are eligible to join.

 You can use National Dental Hygiene Month to stress the importance of good dental health.
 Send out information about ways to prevent cavities and gum disease with resources from Delta Dental.
 You can share emails, posters and flyers related to oral health and wellness: